PhilDL/remix-gospel-stack/README.md

   Then follow the prompts.
 Be careful though, prisma migrations are linked to a specific database, so you will have to delete the `migrations` folder.

-  > **Note:** You will have to run `pnpm i --fix-lockfile` again after switching to SQLite (Litefs) that require another package (litefs-js).
-You will probably also have to run `pnpm run setup` again to generate the first migration.
+  > **Note:** You will probably have to run `pnpm run setup` again to generate the first migration after switching database types.

 ## Create packages